Sea Fever: Production

 Actress Toni Collette was originally chosen for the role of Freya.
 However, scheduling issues meant she became unavailable, and she was replaced by Connie Nielsen.

 Release

-Sea Fever had it world premiere at the Toronto International Film Festival on 5 September 2019.
+Sea Fever had its world premiere at the Toronto International Film Festival on 5 September 2019.

 On 9 April 2020, the film was made available for viewing via an online live stream hosted by distributor Gunpowder & Sky's label Dust.
 The film was intended to receive a theatrical release on 10 April 2020, but instead was released on video on demand (VOD) on that date in the United States.
 It was released on VOD in the United Kingdom and Ireland on 24 April 2020 by Signature Entertainment and Wildcard Distribution, respectively.